 • Follow school agreements as well as the School Code of Conduct and the Stop/Go System.

 • Ensure their students are at school at a reasonable time and manage days absent so that students do not miss out on important opportunities at school.

 • Take an active role in their student’s education by staying informed via email, website and/or Facebook and as much as their schedule allows, participating in school wide events.

 • To ensure continuity and alignment between school and home, parents are supportive of the basic Adlerian values and tenets practiced at the school (i.e. a democratic approach, the stop and go procedure, classroom and school wide meetings, working it out and the use of the agenda to mention a few).

-• Parents agree to attend a minimum of three Family Education Workshops in addition to the workshop required as part of the enrollment process.
+• Parents agree to attend a minimum of two Family Education Workshops in addition to the workshop required as part of the enrollment process.

 • Contribute ten hours per family per year to the school by volunteering (attendance at the family ed. workshops is counted towards volunteer hours as well)

 • Parents communicate any concerns they have with the school in a respectful manner (best via email) and if the disagreement is with the core philosophy of this school, then the understanding is that this school is a choice amongst other available choices.